 Like the short-haired German Shepherd, the medium-haired pooch will need a general day-to-day brush and an undercoat rake.
 Depending on how much longer his hair is, you might also do well to invest in a slicker brush rather than a pin brush, as this is designed for pooches with long or curly hair to avoid matting.

 The long-haired German Shepherd has a super fluffy coat, and you can expect a lot of hairballs floating around the house whatever the season.
 This guy will need both an undercoat rake and a slicker brush.
 Some owners like to use general day-to-day pin brushes too.
 However, you could just use the slicker brush for everyday use with this guy.

 One of the important aspects to consider is what the tool is made with.
-So, before going on with your purchase for a German Shepherd Brush, try to ensure if the brush is developed with premium, high-quality, and durable materials because I am sure you don’t want to change the brush often.
+So, before going on with your purchase of a German Shepherd Brush, try to ensure that the brush is developed with premium, high-quality, and durable materials because I am sure you don’t want to change the brush often.

 Moreover, It is painful and makes you lose extra bucks as well.
 Another thing is to make sure the blade comes with a safety cover.
 Otherwise, the comb won’t last enough.

 Therefore, you definitely need to figure out a dog brush that guarantees a safety feature for your pal.
-Asides from that, try to pay close attention to your dog’s gesture while de-shedding with the comb.
-If your loving dog becomes reckless at the time of grooming, waste no time to change it at any cost.
+Asides from that, try to pay close attention to your dog’s gestures while de-shedding with the comb.
+If your loving dog becomes reckless at the time of grooming, waste no time changing it at any cost.